xtendui/xtendui/README.md

 ## Documentation

 * Clone the repository `git clone https://github.com/xtendui/xtendui.git --depth 1`
-* Install required npm packages with `yarn install`
+* Install required npm packages with `pnpm install`
-* Use `yarn dev` to serve a develop version with watch
+* Use `pnpm dev` to serve a develop version with watch
-* Use `yarn build && yarn serve` to serve a production version
+* Use `pnpm build && pnpm serve` to serve a production version

 ## Sponsors